-This Plan was originally effective on December 1, 2008.
-The Plan has been amended since it was originally effective and this Summary reflects the provisions of the Plan in effect as of September 1, 2021.
+This Plan was originally effective on January 1, 1982.
+The amended and restated provisions of the Plan become effective on January 1, 2019.

 Other Plan Information

 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
 The Plan Year ends on December 31st.